DillonFayas/TicTacToe/README.md

 # TicTacToe

-I found it interesting how many conditions there are to check when playing tic-tac-toe!
+I found it interesting how many conditions there are to check and how much the order in which they are checked matters